problame/CSNotificationView/README.md

 #CSNotificationView

-Easy to use, iOS-7-style, semi-translucent notification view with blur that drops into `UIView` and `UITableView`.
+Easy to use, semi-translucent and blurring notification view that drops into `UIView`, `UITableView`, `UICollectionView`.
 Also supports displaying progress.

-**Requires iOS 7.**
+**Supports iOS 7 and iOS 8.
+Requires Xcode 6.**

 <div style="float: left; text-align: center">